hirosystems/docs/docs/smart-contracts/clarinet.md

 ## Installing Clarinet

 Clarinet is available in the Homebrew and Winget package managers.
-It is recommended to install the Clarinet tool from package manager.
+It is recommended to install the Clarinet tool from the package manager.

 ### Installing from Homebrew (MacOS and Linux)